 Add in costs for specialized scissors, marking and measuring tools, and devices like hooping aids and hooping mats, and that makes for another $50-$100 in costs.

 This post on the cost of an embroidery machine is meant to be an honest and fair assessment of the expected and unexpected costs of owning an embroidery machine.
 That way, you won’t be blindsided when you decide to take on this new hobby.

 I know it might seem discouraging since prices are not cheap.

 However, I absolutely love my Brother embroidery machine, and it’s been worth every penny thanks to the fun and stress relief it’s provided!

 How Much Is An Embroidery Machine?
 Final Notes

-And that’s the breakdown of the prices of an embroidery machine and the costs associated with machine embroidery.
+And that’s the breakdown of embroidery machine prices and the costs associated with machine embroidery.

-So, want to get one?
+Want to get started?
 Here are some great embroidery machines for beginners who aren’t ready to spend a mortgage on their first machine!

 Not ready yet?
 See if there are any embroidery machine rental locations near you to get a feel for the craft for free or a small fee.